AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 $c$ as a function of $a$ alone.
 Its spurious value survives because the envelope does not record how $c$ and $b=x_2$ depend on the same inputs.

+This calculation could still leave an architectural escape route: rewrite
+$\max(x_1,x_2)$ as a different ReLU network whose single-neuron relaxation is exact.
+[Expressivity of ReLU-Networks under Convex Relaxations](https://arxiv.org/abs/2311.04015) closes that route.
+It proves that for every finite ReLU network computing the two-dimensional maximum exactly, Triangle is inexact on some input box.
+Triangle already uses the tightest convex envelope of each ReLU separately, so no weaker single-neuron convex relaxation can avoid the barrier.

+The paper calls a network **precisely analyzable** when it computes the target function exactly and the relaxation returns its exact output range on every input box.
+This demand does not contradict Frontier 1.
+There we could choose a network that approximates a target within a positive error tolerance.
+Here the network must equal $\max(x_1,x_2)$ and its bounds must have zero error.

+The obstruction also depends on having multiple inputs.
+For functions of one variable, the same paper constructs suitable Triangle and DeepPoly networks that are precisely analyzable for every convex continuous piecewise-linear function.
+With two inputs, the missing relationship between $c$ and $b$ cannot be recovered from separate ReLU envelopes.
+The next step is therefore to let one relaxation see several values together.

 ## Joint constraints remove the spurious value

 A multi-neuron relaxation derives constraints for a group of values together.